owncloud-archive/documentation/developer_manual/core/theming.rst

     "pluralForm" :"nplurals=2; plural=(n != 1);"
   }

-Both files (``.js`` and ``.json``) are needed with the same translations, because the first is needed to enable translations in the JavaScript code and the second one is read by the PHP code and provides the data for translated terms.
+Both files (``.js`` and ``.json``) are needed.
+The first is needed to enable translations in the JavaScript code and the second one is read by the PHP code and provides the data for translated terms.

 .. note:
    Only the changed strings need to be added to that file.